-- To register for a course under the pass-fail option, an undergraduate must have completed 30 or more credit hours with a GPA of at least 2.0.
-At least 15 of these credit hours must have been completed at UMCP with a University of Maryland GPA of at least 2.0. - Courses must be electives in the student's program; they may not be college, major, field of concentration, or general education program requirements.
+• To register for a course under the pass-fail option, an undergraduate must have completed 30 or more credit hours with a GPA of at least 2.0.
+At least 15 of these credit hours must have been completed at UMCP with a University of Maryland GPA of at least 2.0.

-- Only one course per semester or summer session may be registered under the pass-fail option. - No more than 12 semester hours of credit may be taken under the passfail option during a student's college career. - Students may not choose this option when re-registering for a course. - Under the pass-fail option, a course that is completed with a passing grade will count toward the student's total credit hours but will not be computed in the grade point average.
-A course that is completed with a failing grade will appear on the student's record and will be computed both in the overall average and in the semester average.
+- Courses must be electives in the student's program; they may not be college, major, field of concentration, or general education program requirements. - Only one course per semester or summer session may be registered under the pass-fail option. - No more than 12 semester hours of credit may be taken under the passfail option during a student's college career. - Students may not choose this option when re-registering for a course. - Under the pass-fail option, a course that is completed with a C- or better will appear on the student's record as a 'P' and will count toward the student's total credit hours but will not be computed in the grade point average.
+A course that is completed with a D+, D, D-, or F will appear on the student's record and will be computed both in the overall average and in the semester average.

-Note: Grading Option changes may be processed only during the Schedule Adjustment Period.
+Note: Grading option changes may be processed only during the Schedule Adjustment Period.
 Graduate students are not eligible for the pass-fail grading option.
 For more information, please see 'Academic Records and Regulations' in the 'Academic Policies and Procedures' section of the Undergraduate Catalog at academiccatalog.umd.edu.